-supplementary).
+The term "Kurkur Formation" was introduced by Issawi in 1968 to characterize the brownish sediments that consist of at least two carbonate beds separated by shale or sandstone strata, together with sandy clay intercalations.
+The word "Kurkurstufe," initially coined by (Blankenhorn 1900) to refer to the fossil-rich layers at Kurkur Oasis, has been supplanted.
+The Kurkur Formation in the study region is distinguished by its brownish color, which stands out in contrast to the greenish or gravish shale of the Kiseiba Formation below and the white, chalky limestone beds of the Garra Formation above (Table 1).
 The Kurkur Formation consists of brown to dark brown, hard to semi-hard, argillaceous limestone with rich fossil content, phosphatic deposits, and oolitic limestone.
 It also contains layers of silty shale and marl.
 The Kurkur Formation is observed on the steep slope of Sinn El Kaddab and forms a noticeable shelf that sits above the Kiseiba Formation in the southern region of Gebel Garra.
 The Kurkur Formation is located in close proximity to the wadi bottom at Kurkur Oasis due to its specific structural features, as noted by Issawi 1968.
 The thickness of the rock layers in the Gebel Garra, Wadi Abu-Sayal, Kurkur Oasis, and Sinn El Kaddab portions are 6 m, 6 m, 10 m, and 20 m, respectively.
 The Kurkur Formation has substantial differences in both thickness and lithology while moving from the southern to the northern regions.
-The succession has a significant amount of fossils, specifically bivalves, gastropods, and echinoids.
-The shale intercalations include a large number of microfossils, but in other areas, there is a complete absence of fauna.
-The comprehensive lithostratigraphic sequence of the Kurkur Formation in the examined sections is outlined in Figs. 2-5 a.
+The succession has a significant amount of fossik, specifically bivalves, gastropods, and echinoids.
+The shale intercalations include a large number of micofossils, but in other areas, there is a complete absence of fauna.
+The comprehensive lithostratigraphic sequence of the Kurkur Formation in the examined sections is outlined in Figures (2-5 a).
 4. Materials and methods

 Four stratigraphic outcrops were surveyed, and 25 rock samples including macrofossils were obtained to describe the microfacies analysis and depositional settings of the middle to early late Paleocene Kurkur carbonates in the Southwestern Desert of Egypt.
-The studied sections, listed in order from north to south, consist of Gebel Garra (32° 30'E, 24° 09'N), Wadi Abu-Sayal (32° 24'E, 23° 58'N), Kurkur Oasis (32° 8'E, 23° 45'N), and Sinn El-Kaddab (32° 19'E, 23° 40'N).
-A total of twenty-five thin sections were meticulously constructed for the purpose of conducting microfacies study.
+The studied sections, listed in order from north to south, consist of Gebel Garra (32° 30 E, 24° 09 N), Wadi Abu-Sayal (32° 24 E, 23° 58 N), Kurkur Oasis (32° 8 E, 23° 45 N), and Sinn El-Kaddab (32° 19 E, 23° 40 N).
+A total of twenty-five thin sections were neticulously constructed for the purpose of conducting microfacies study.
 The microfacies description and interpretation followed the classification of Dunham (1962).
-The shale
+The shale intercalations were collected for the purpose of extracting foraminifera.
+The samples were washed and prepared using the conventional approach (Rückheim et al. 2006) to separate the foraminifera.
+A twofold treatment was applied to ensure complete disaggregation.